wikimedia/operations-software-spicerack/doc/source/introduction.rst

 .. attribute:: __title__

    A module attribute that defines the cookbook title.
 It must be a single line string.
+If not present and the module has a top level docstring, the first line of the docstring will be used as title.

    :type: str